microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 Now let's see if this route is working as expected.
 The fastest way to do so is to leverage both VS Code's debugger as well as FastAPI's `/docs` endpoint, which provides information about all the available API routes and allows you to interact with the API to explore their parameters and responses.
 This documentation is generated dynamically based on the metadata and type hints defined in the FastAPI application.

-4. Add a breakpoint next to the if item.quantity <= 0 statement, by clicking on the left margin of the line number (or `kb(editor.debug.action.toggleBreakpoint)`).
+4. Add a breakpoint next to the if quantity <= 0 statement, by clicking on the left margin of the line number (or `kb(editor.debug.action.toggleBreakpoint)`).
 This will make the debugger stop prior to the execution of that line, allowing us to inspect the code line by line.
     ![Breakpoint set next to the first line in the add_item function.](images/fastapi-tutorial/debugger_breakpoint.png)

 5. Start the debugger (`kb(workbench.action.debug.start)`), and then navigate to http://127.0.0.1:8000/docs in the browser.